 - Project management

-- The customer will be responsible for managing and delivering the tasks assigned to them in the campusM Statement of Work to support the implementation of campusM.
+- The customer will be responsible for managing and delivering the tasks assigned to them in the campusM Project Plan to support the implementation of campusM.

 - Clear communications

-- The customer will be required to communicate on a regular basis with the Ex Libris implementation project team and make all reasonable effort to inform Ex Libris if they encounter a problem or are aware of not being able to complete a task assigned to them in the campusM Statement of Work.
+- The customer will be required to communicate on a regular basis with the Ex Libris implementation project team and make all reasonable effort to inform Ex Libris if they encounter a problem or are aware of not being able to complete a task assigned to them in the campusM Project Plan.

 - The customer will be required to respond in a timely manner to questions or requests from the Ex Libris implementation team.